Frequently Asked Questions

 2. Press Export to embed the index entries in a copy of the .docx input document.

-3. Open the copy in Word and generate the formatted index using Word's Insert index command.
+3. Open the copy in Word and generate the formatted index using Word's Insert Index command.

 For details in TExtract see Help index topic "indexing a Word .docx document."